King Edward VIII (1936)

 Edward VIII made it clear to the government that he intended to marry Wallis Simpson, however the governments of Britain and the Dominions were all opposed to allowing the King to marry Mrs Simpson, as marrying anyone with a still-living former spouse was considered to be morally, if not legally bigamous.
 The only exception was Ireland (a country which at the time was particularly hostile to the concept of divorce, but nevertheless keener to promote a sense of indifference to a monarchy they viewed as alien and irrelevant).
 Suggestions of a morganatic marriage, in which any children resorting from the marriage would be excluded from the line of succession where rejected.
 Faced with the choice of abdicating the throne or giving up the woman he loved, Edward chose the former course of action.
 On December the 11th, Prince Edward (as he styled himself once again) announced his decision to abdicate via a radio broadcast.
 His brother Albert, Duke of York succeeded him as George VI.

 Following the announcement of his abdication, Edward went into voluntary exile on the continent.
 On the 12th of December he received the title of Duke of Windsor.
-The new King compelled Edward to stay away from England from the time being, and Edward toured the continent, including Nazi Germany.
+The new King compelled Edward to stay away from England from the time being, and Edward toured the continent, including National Socialist Germany.
 This proved to be a controversial visit, in which Hitler's warm welcome of the Duke and Duchess of Windsor was enthusiastically reciprocated by the couple.
-During the War that followed, Hitler was said to have regretted the abdication of Edward VIII, viewing him as a teutonophile who would have been a useful ally in keeping Britain out of the war or even bringing her onto Britain's side in the war against Soviet Russia.
+During the War that followed, Adolf Hitler was said to have regretted the abdication of Edward VIII, viewing him as a teutonophile who would have been a useful ally in keeping Britain out of the war or even bringing her onto Britain's side in the war against the Soviet Union.
 The British authorities seemed to have taken the same view, and packed him off to the Bahamas as its governor, far away from Britain and the theatre of war.
 It has been suggested since by many different people that if Hitler had successfully invaded Britain he would have installed Edward VIII as a puppet monarch.

 Following the war, Edward returned to Europe and lived in Paris, where he died in 1972.
 His wife died 14 years later in 1986.
 The bodies of both were returned to Britain after their death and interred in the Royal Burial grounds at Frogmore in Windsor.